Categories

 Tara Carpenter, NC.

-A simple, colorful mixture to light up your tastebuds.
+A colorful mixture to light up your taste-buds.

-Unsalted cultured vegetables can knock out the toughest pathogenic bacteria, yeast, and viruses making home in your body.
-I discovered cv’s when I had yeast overgrowth that caused me a ton of bloating and discomfort.
-A friend lent me a book called The Body Ecology Diet (B.E.D) with a chapter on unsalted cultured food.
-I was hooked.
+Unsalted cultured vegetables a.k.a “cv’s” can knock out the toughest pathogenic bacteria, yeast, and viruses living in the body.
+I discovered this amazing food when I had a stubborn case of yeast overgrowth that had me keeled over in pain from intense bloating in my gut.
+A friend, who thought I was pregnant I was so bloated, lent me a book Body Ecology Diet (B.E.D) with a chapter on unsalted cultured food.
+I was hooked!

-This food was the missing piece to my healing plan at the time.
-I felt floored in gratefulness for I had struggled for years with repetitive digestive issues.
-Years later and I still make this recipe along with Purple Potion, which is loved by kids of all ages 🙂
+Cultured vegetables were the missing piece to my healing plan.
+I felt floored in gratefulness for I had struggled years with digestive issues.
+Five years have since passed and still make this is the recipe along with Purple Potion that I make regularly because is loved by kids of all ages.
+Of course they don’t need to know that eating this one food has the potential to keep the inner ecosystem in balanced good shape 🙂

 Every time you eat, you either feed or fight disease.